 LED lamps can be switched on and off instantly, without any degradation of intensity.
 That means there is no lamp warm-up time or delay for shutter motion.
 This results in faster operations and higher productivity—no need for operators to wait before starting working.

 Without screens or pads, inkjet printing has lower set-up and cleanup expenses.
-LEDs have a lower energy consumption too, which leads to significant power savings and a higher ROI in the long run.
+LEDs also have a lower energy consumption, which leads to significant power savings and a higher ROI in the long run.
 In addition, a LED system contains fewer parts that might require replacement, such as shutters and mirrors.
 The total ink volumes can be lower than with other print technologies, leading to ink cost savings.

 UV curing uses light instead of heat when drying, which means it takes only a couple of seconds to harden the adhesives, inks, or coatings that have been used.
 This is much better than the traditional printing methods, where coatings shrink by more than half and are less eco-friendly.

 Keeping the media flat under the shuttle makes the heat dissipating from an LED lamp easier.
 This eliminates head crashes and thus less need for rework that would waste media and ink.
 Besides, there is a much lower scrap rate of bad print on the finished product due to consistency.
 This has a big impact on lowering production costs.

 LEDs are highly durable, lasting for 10,000 hours, which means that depending on the usage, they can last as long as five years or up to a printer’s lifetime.
 They generate a consistent output throughout their lifespan with no lamp change downtime or consumable lamp costs.

 Special Effects (Embossing)